 Installing PL-259 Plugs Properly

-When installing PL-259 plugs it is good to use Volt-Ohm Meter in the ohms range to check out that there is no shorts between the center conductor and shield before and after soldering the plug (testing for continuity with a multimeter).
+When installing PL-259 plugs it is good to use a Volt-Ohm Meter in the ohms range to check out that there are no shorts between the center conductor and shield before and after soldering the plug (testing for continuity with a multimeter).

 It’s also a good idea to use self-amalgamating tape in the bottom part of the plug when the cable is installed outside to prevent moisture from getting in.
-If water gets inside the cable it will proceed among the cable because of capillary action, and if the cable gets wet it will get lossy and it is of no use any longer.
+If water gets inside the cable, it will proceed along the cable because of capillary action, and if the cable gets wet it will get lossy and is of no use any longer.

 Note that not all self-amalgamating tapes are UV proof, so you might need to add an extra layer of insulating tape for UV protection.

-Alternatively you could use a piece of heat-shrinkable tubing on the bottom part
+Alternatively, you could use a piece of adhesive lined heat-shrinkable tubing on the bottom part

 of the plug as shown in the picture below.